luchev/kiss/docs/ERD.md

 - File storage contracts will be timed.
 After the specified time, the file will be removed

+- File storage contracts will be timed.
+After the specified time, the file will be removed

 IPFS - lookup

 Immutable databases - immudb instead of a blockchain